u20n/u20n.github.io/_gen/items/grav.md

 ---
 title: headaches but with gravity
-date: 2022-03-06
+abrv-title: uni.sim
+published: 2022-07-03
 tags: math, physics
 status: incomplete
 ---

 #### this document contains various notes on essentially astrophysics

-In the pursuit of a $\underline{workable}$ platform to simulate an approximate universe, obviusly a very large endevor, I seek to understand and condense the interactions between bodies in space, and forumalte it to a set of functions and variables to represent any encounter between two bodies in space.
+In the pursuit of a $\underline{\text{workable}}$ platform to simulate an approximate universe, obviusly a very large endevor, I seek to understand and condense the interactions between bodies in space, and forumalte it to a set of functions and variables to represent any encounter between two bodies in space.

-**the very, very, basics**

 Actually *accurately* simulating the entire universe is a foolish task.
+This is mainly presented as a thought excersice.

+**degredation of accuracy and acceptable degrees**

 All bodies of some mass have impact on the movements of the others.
-While discounting this below a certain threshold; ex. $x : \{x \nless \lfloor t - z\rfloor \}$, where $x$ is some force, $t$ is some threshold, and $z$ is gravitational force of some body, might be worthwhile, eventually the small differences would create a slip.
+While discounting this below a certain threshold; ex. $$F_x : \{x \nless \lfloor z - t\rfloor \}$$

+$\small {\text{Where }x\text{ is some force, }t\text{ is some threshold, }z\text{ is gravitational force of }x\text{, and }F_x \text{ is a set of all influential bodies.}}$

+While this classification may be worthwhile, eventually the exclusion of bodies would create a slip.

-How then, to account for this slip?
-I have no idea.
+*How then, to account for this slip?
+I have no idea.*

 One way to account for this would be taking the greatest of set $Nx$, where
 $$e : Nx \implies e : \begin{cases} e \notin x\\ e \exists! \in Nx \\e = max\{Nx\} \end{cases}$$  and including $e$ in each subsequent calculation.
 This however, just pushes the slip one level down; there's now a slip in threshold each calculation and no real improvement of the situation.